From ZK-first to AT Protocol — our path to DDS

 Where Nostr and Logos Messaging genuinely excel

-Hard privacy
+Hard anonymity

 Nostr's client-relay architecture enables routing through Tor and mixnets.
 Logos Messaging's P2P gossip means no server ever knows a user's identity.
 For applications requiring deep anonymity — ZK-anonymous voting, whistleblower platforms, censorship-resistant communication under authoritarian regimes — these protocols are the right foundation.
 Anonymity feels native on them.